 - The short sutta says: “Nāhaṃ, bhikkhave, aññaṃ ekadhammampi samanupassāmi yaṃ evaṃ lahuparivattaṃ yathayidaṃ cittaṃ.
 Yāvañcidaṃ, bhikkhave, upamāpi na sukarā yāva lahuparivattaṃ cittan”ti.”

-- Translated: “I consider, bhikkhus, that there is no phenomenon that comes and goes so quickly as citta.
-It is not easy to find an analogy (a simile) to show how quickly citta changes.”
+- Translated: “I consider, bhikkhus, that no phenomenon comes and goes so quickly as citta.
+It is impossible to find an analogy (a simile) to show how quickly citta changes.”

 Arammanā Come in via the Six Sense Faculties

-3. To “experience an ārammaṇa,” the mind (more precisely, the seat of the mind or hadaya vatthu) must make contact with an external rupa.
+3. To “experience an ārammaṇa,” the mind (more precisely, the seat of the mind or hadaya vatthu) must contact an external rupa.
 The phassa cetasika in a citta makes that “contact.”

 - There are five types of external rupa above the suddhāṭṭhaka stage (vaṇṇa, sadda, gandha, rasa, and phoṭṭhabba rupa.)
 When one such rupa contacts the corresponding pasāda rupa (cakkhu, sota, ghāna, jivhā, or kāya pasāda), that leads to contact (phassa) with the hadaya vatthu simultaneously.